Computing Pareto-Optimal and Almost Envy-Free Allocations of Indivisible Goods: Introduction

 In this paper, we present a pseudo-polynomial time algorithm that computes an allocation that is EF1+fPO.
-Not only does this improve the result of Barman et al., but it also provides other interesting insights.
-We consider the class of $k$-ary instances for a constant $k$, i.e., each agent has at most $k$ different values for the goods.
-Our analysis shows that for such instances, an EF1+fPO allocation can be found in polynomial time.
-Our result becomes especially interesting in light of the fact that computing the MNW allocation remains NP-hard for such instances \cite{lee2015nsw-apx}, and even for $k=3$ \cite{amanatidis2020mnwefx}.
-Further, this is the first class apart from binary or identical valuations for which EF1+fPO allocations are polynomial time computable.
+Not only does this improve the result of Barman et al. \cite{Barman18FFEA}, but it also provides other interesting insights.
+We consider the class of $k$-ary instances. i.e., each agent has at most $k$ different (agent-specific) values for the goods.
+Our analysis shows that an EF1+fPO allocation can be found in polynomial time for $k$-ary instances when $k$ is a constant.
+Our result becomes especially interesting because computing the MNW allocation remains NP-hard for such instances \cite{lee2015nsw-apx}, even for $k=3$ \cite{amanatidis2020mnwefx}.
+Further, at present, this is the \textit{only} class apart from binary or identical valuations for which EF1+fPO allocations are polynomial time computable.

-While $k$-ary instances are interesting from a theoretical point of view to understand the limits of tractability in computing fair and efficient allocations, they are also relevant from a practical perspective.
-Eliciting the values that agents have for goods is often a tricky task, as agents may not be able to assert exactly what values they have for different goods.
+While $k$-ary instances are interesting theoretically to understand the limits of tractability in computing fair and efficient allocations, they are also relevant from a practical perspective.
+Eliciting agents' values for goods is often tricky, as agents may not be able to assert exactly what values they have for different goods.
 A simple protocol that the entity in charge of the allocation can do is to ask each agent to ``rate" the goods using a few (constantly many) values.
 Based on these responses, the valuations of the agents can be established.

-\textit{Equitability up to one good} (EQ1) is a generalization of the classical fairness notion of equitability.
+Our results also extend to the fairness notion of \textit{Equitability up to one good} (EQ1), which is a generalization of the classical fairness notion of equitability.
 An allocation is said to be EQ1 if the utility an agent gets from her bundle is no less than the utility any other agent gets after removing one specific good from their bundle.
-Using techniques similar to those used by Barman et al.~\cite{Barman18FFEA}, a pseudo-polynomial time algorithm to compute an EQ1+PO allocation was developed by Freeman et al.~\cite{freeman2019eqxpo}, when all the values are positive.
-We show the stronger result that EQ1+fPO allocations always exist for positive-valued instances, and can in fact be computed in pseudo-polynomial time.
+Using similar techniques to that of Barman et al. \cite{Barman18FFEA}, a pseudo-polynomial time algorithm to compute an EQ1+PO allocation was developed by Freeman et al. \cite{freeman2019eqxpo} when all the values are positive.
+We show the stronger result that EQ1+fPO allocations always exist for positive-valued instances and can be computed in pseudo-polynomial time.
 Our techniques also show that for $k$-ary instances with positive values where $k$ is a constant, an allocation that is EQ1 and fPO can be computed in polynomial time.